Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Algebraic set-up: matrices and relations

 so by Lemma \ref{lem_av} there exists $a_i \in \Z$ such that $v_{i+2} = -v_i + a_i v_{i+1}$.
 Then

 and this concludes the proof. \end{proof}

 It follows that

-which means $ A_0 = A_d = A_0 (ST^{a_0}\cdots ST^{a_{d-1}})_{\sltz} $, and so
+which means $ A_0 = A_d = A_0 (ST^{a_0}\cdots ST^{a_{d-1}})_{\sltz}$, and so

-This is a restatement of Equation \eqref{eqn_intromatr} which is from \cite[page 44]{Fultontoric}.
-So to each toric fan of $d$ vectors there is an associated $d$\--tuple of integers which satisfy Equation \eqref{eqn_st}, but having a tuple of integers which satisfy Equation \eqref{eqn_st} is not enough to assure that they correspond to an toric fan.
-The determinant of the vectors will be correct but, roughly speaking, if the vectors wind around the origin more then once then they will not be labeled in the correct order to be a toric fan, as it occurs in the following example.
+This is a restatement of equation \eqref{eqn_intromatr} which is from \cite[p.~44]{Fultontoric}.
+So to each toric fan of $d$ vectors there is an associated $d$-tuple of integers which satisfy equation~\eqref{eqn_st}, but having a tuple of integers which satisfy equation~\eqref{eqn_st} is not enough to assure that they correspond to a~toric fan.
+The determinant of the vectors will be correct but, roughly speaking, if the vectors wind around the origin more than once then they will not be labeled in the correct order to be a~toric fan, as it occurs in the following example.

-\begin{example}
+\begin{Example}

-Consider the sequence of integers $a_0=-1, a_1=-1, a_2=-2, a_3=-1, a_4=-1, a_5=0$ and notice that
+Consider the sequence of integers $a_0=-1$, $a_1=-1$, $a_2=-2$, $a_3=-1$, $a_4=-1$, $a_5=0$ and notice that

-so Equation \eqref{eqn_st} is satisfied but these integers do not correspond to any toric fan.
+so equation~\eqref{eqn_st} is satisf\/ied but these integers do not correspond to any toric fan.
 This can be seen by considering the vectors:

-which travel twice around the origin (a formal definition of this is given in Definition \ref{def_circleorigin}), see Figure \ref{fig_windtwice}, and form one possible sequence of vectors which can be obtained from the given integers $a_0, \ldots, a_5$.
-Since the action of $\sltz$ preserves the property of being labeled in counter-clockwise order this means that none of the sequences of vectors which can be obtained from these integers is a toric fan. \end{example}
+which travel twice around the origin (a formal def\/inition of this is given in Def\/inition \ref{def_circleorigin}), see Fig.~\ref{fig_windtwice}, and form one possible sequence of vectors which can be obtained from the given integers $a_0, \ldots, a_5$.
+Since the action of $\sltz$ preserves the property of being labeled in counter-clockwise order this means that none of the sequences of vectors which can be obtained from these integers is a toric fan. \end{Example}

 So we need extra information that is not captured by viewing this word in $S$ and $T$ as an element of $\sltz$.
 For a more obvious example notice that even though they are equal in $\sltz$ we can see that $S^4$ corresponds to a toric fan while $S^8$ does not.
-From~\cite[page 44]{Fultontoric} we know that integers $(a_0, \ldots, a_d) \in \Z^d$ which satisfy Equation~\eqref{eqn_intromatr} correspond to a toric fan if and only if so we would like to prove that
+From~\cite[p.~44]{Fultontoric} we know that integers $(a_0, \ldots, a_d) \in \Z^d$ which satisfy equation~\eqref{eqn_intromatr} correspond to a toric fan if and only if so we would like to prove that

 is the number of times that the vectors corresponding to $(a_0, \ldots, a_{d-1})$ circle the origin.
 In order to prove this we will need some more terminology, and in order to keep track of the extra information about circling the origin we will need to lift to a group which projects onto $\sltz$.